DavtabaseDave/DentistryDocx/Intro/Importing-External-Data.md

 This page will roughly:
 1. the spreadsheet columns naming, order and any format requirements.
 0. details the steps involved for each and
-0. a link to the actual scriptgadfgdafgdf
+0. a link to the actual script.

 ## Importing A2L Pass List